 If you’re looking to create a tranquil and peaceful space in your Dublin garden, a Japanese-inspired garden might be just what you need.
 These gardens are known for their calming and serene atmosphere, making them the perfect place to escape the hustle and bustle of city life.
+New Leaf specialises in helping people turn their gardens into oases of calm.
 Here are five ways to create a Japanese-inspired garden in Dublin.

 Water is an essential element in Japanese-inspired gardens.
 Adding a water feature, such as a pond, a fountain or a waterfall, can create a calming and peaceful atmosphere.
 Consider incorporating a small bridge over the water feature to create a sense of movement and flow.

 In a Japanese-inspired garden, natural materials are essential for an authentic look.
 Stone, bamboo, and wood are commonly used, but if unavailable, alternatives can be used.
 For pathways, gravel, pebbles, sand, or stepping stones can be used.
 Fencing can be made from wood, metal, or trellises, while benches and tables can be made from wood, stone, or concrete to create an organic feel.
 These alternatives can achieve a similar look and feel while creating a tranquil space in your Dublin garden.

 Create a Sense of Balance and Symmetry.
 Japanese-inspired gardens are known for their sense of balance and symmetry.
 Consider creating a central focal point, such as a rock garden or a small pagoda.
 Use plants and other elements to create a sense of balance and symmetry around the focal point.